pnp/powershell/documentation/Clear-PnPListItemAsRecord.md

 Clear-PnPListItemAsRecord -List "Documents" -Identity 4
 ```

-Undeclares the document in the documents library with id 4 as a record
+Un declares the document in the documents library with id 4 as a record

 ## PARAMETERS